 According to the report:

-“Urgent climate challenges have triggered calls for radical, widespread changes in what we eat, pushing for the drastic reduction if not the elimination of animal-source foods from our diets.
+“Urgent climate challenges have triggered calls for radical, widespread changes in what we eat, pushing for the drastic reduction, if not the elimination, of animal-source foods from our diets.
 But high-profile debates, based on patchy evidence, fail to differentiate between varied landscapes, environments and production methods.
 Relatively low impact, extensive livestock production, such as pastoralism, is being lumped in with industrial systems in the conversation about the future of food.”

-Talking to Forbes, Scoones notes that “Some meat and milk production is of course very damaging to the environment, for example in the Amazon where the forest is being clear-cut for cattle farming,” adding that, “The key is for policies to take account of the differences between beneficial forms of production and those that are really harmful” (Vetter, 2021).
+Talking to Forbes, Scoones notes that “Some meat and milk production is of course very damaging to the environment, for example in the Amazon where the forest is being clear-cut for cattle farming,” adding that, “The key is for policies to take account of the differences between beneficial forms of production and those that are harmful” (Vetter, 2021).

 “A climate policy that misses its mark and damages livelihoods is inappropriate and unjust,” the report says.

-The PASTRES report also crucially adds that a western recommendation to shift to a plant-based diet will hurt vulnerable populations and those struggling to access critical nutrients like the essential amino acids found in meat and dairy.
+The PASTRES report also crucially adds that a Western recommendation to shift to a plant-based diet will hurt vulnerable populations and those struggling to access critical nutrients like the essential amino acids in meat and dairy.
 “For vulnerable populations, animal source foods are a requirement for adequate nutrition, reducing stunting and wasting and improving cognitive health, especially in the first months of life” ( Houzer, E. and Scoones, 2021).

 For the livestock and dairy industry to meet the climate challenge in the future, the report presents six recommendations: